+Click Save.

-Click OK.
-We can now examine the Filter area of the spreadsheet (boxed in the below image), whereby we can change/see all Slices of the model that relate to Version, Entity and Department.
+We can now examine the Filter area of the spreadsheet (boxed in the next image), whereby we can change/see all Slices of the model that relate to Version, Entity and Department.

 • Double-click on Cell C3 (where Version appears-it is selected in the image below): the Select Members for Version window appears.
-(Note that in the Excel Formula bar there is a Range Reference function at work; the same function appears in Cells B3 - E3; thus you could double-click on any of these cells and the Select Members for Version window would appear.)
+(Note that in the Excel Formula bar there is a Range Reference function at work; the same function appears in Cells B3 - E3; thus, you could double-click on any of these cells and the Select Members for Version window would appear.)

-Note that Forecast shows in the pane on the righthand side of the window (where the arrow is pointing), an indication that it is the currently selected Member of the Version dimension in this spreadsheet.
+The selection Forecast shows in the pane on the righthand side of the window (see arrow), an indication that it is the currently selected Member of the Version dimension in this spreadsheet.

-• Select Budget from the list in the left pane; then use the red horseshoe-like icon Clear and Copy Selected Members (see arrow below): this clears the selection(s) on the right and replaces it with the Member(s) selected on the left.
+• Select Budget from the list in the left pane; then use the red horseshoe-like icon Clear and Copy Selected Members (see arrow in the next image): this clears the selection(s) on the right and replaces it with the Member(s) selected on the left.

-Click OK-which is the little green checkmark near the top right of the window (circled in the image above).
+Click the Use Selected Members button to commit the changes-the little green checkmark near the top right of the window (circled in the image above).

-After selection of Budget (see arrow in the image, next page), note that the cells that had been blank for Forecast are filled in through the year (Dec, 2021, and even TotalYear).
+After selection of Budget (see arrow in the next image), note that the cells that had been blank for Forecast are filled in through the year (Dec, 2021, and even TotalYear).
 That is because at this moment-presumptively, May, 2021-the Budget plan has been established through the end of the year, while the Forecast plan has not.
 It should be pointed out, too, that the Income Statement has the "intelligence" to show Budget through the end of the year, as indicated in Row 13 (boxed in the following image, along with Year and Month).

-Using the same steps, select the Actual view (or "Slice"): here, too (see the image below)-like the Forecast Slice-there are no figures for Jun, 2021 onward: that is because, at this example moment in time, we have yet to "close" May.
-And, Actual is indicated for Version on Row 13 through the end of the year, as indicated in Row 13 (boxed in the following image, along with Year and Month).
+• Using the same steps, select the Actual view (or "Slice"): note that Actual is indicated for Version on Row 13 through the end of the year, as indicated in Row 13 (boxed in the following image, along with Year and Month).

-So far we have looked at 3 Version dimension reports-for Forecast, Actual and Budget.
-But there could be any number of Versions you will might for planning at your firm.
+So far, we have looked at 3 Version dimension reports-for Forecast, Budget and Actual.
+But there could be any number of Versions you might use for planning at your firm.
 The PandA model can accommodate them.
 In like manner, consider the number of Entities or Departments you can reach: the possibilities for "multidimensional reporting" from this spreadsheet alone are impressive.
-In the next section we will expand on this topic-the virtually limitless reporting and associated analytics available from the PandA model.
+Before we expand on this topic (covered in Section 4), we will continue to work in the Income Statement, using it as a template for creating a Forecast plan.